topic badge

 8. How long would it take someone to run the marathon approximately if they were running at a rate of 32 kilometres per hour?
 Is this plausible?
 Why or why not?
 You can use the internet to look up any information that may be relevant to answering this question.

-9. How realistic do you think you predicted marathon rate would be?
+9. How realistic do you think your predicted marathon rate would be?

 10. Compare with a friend!
-If you both were able to maintain your rate for the entire marathon who would run the marathon faster?
+If you both could maintain your rate for the entire marathon who would run the marathon faster?

 Outcomes